 Experiment!
 In order to find out what works, we often need to find out what doesn’t.
 When implementing big changes, use change management strategies to make sure the shift stays smooth.

 The first step of cultivating a growth mindset is to find out where your team members are at.
-The best way to do so is to evaluate employees with a growth mindset survey or questionnaire.
+The best way to do so is to evaluate employees with a mindset survey or questionnaire.
 With a mindset quiz, you’ll be able to see where you can offer training and how to best make the growth mindset meaning clear.

 Remember, adopting the growth mindset means thinking critically about your ability to learn and grow.
 Let go of the idea of perfection in favor of an attitude that embraces lifelong learning.